-SSC CGL Tier-IV Exam: Staff Selection Commission (SSC) has released the SSC CGL tier 3 result 2018 on 30th September 2020 for 50293 candidates who qualified in the Tier 3 exam.
+SSC CGL Tier-IV Exam: Staff Selection Commission (SSC) has released the SSC CGL tier 3 result 2019 on 29th June 2021.
 Now the aspirants who successfully qualified for DV and CPT and DEST are wondering about the next steps that they have to follow in order to get through the final selection in SSC CGL.
 It is important for the aspirants to understand the nature of the Tier-IV and its pattern.
 So, in that order, we are providing a detailed article on “How to qualify for CGL Tier-IV exam”.
 In the post below we are providing information about what is SSC CPT, DEST, and everything related to the SSC CGL Tier IV exam.
 It’s now time for the aspirants to pull up their socks for CPT/DEST/Document Verification which is the next and the last stage of the CGL exam.

 Safety Measures to be followed :

 As there is an epidemic going on in our nation, there are some safety measures being taken by the exam centers.
 Following are the safety measures that the aspirants will come across with respect to COVID-19:

 - Candidates have advised reaching the designated exam centers on time in order to prevent any type of crowding or gatherings.
 Candidates in this respect will have to stand on the floor marks to follow the norm of r social distancing.

 - At the time of entering the exam center, temperatures will be checked.

 - Bar Code Guns will be used to check valid admit cards and original ID proof by the exam staff from a safe distance.

 - Aspirants will be only allied to carry the following belongings with them: Mask, Gloves, Sanitizers, admit card, and ID Proof.